kgmills/kgmills.github.io/index.markdown

 ## A More Formal Bio
-Keith G. Mills is a PhD Student at the Department of Electrical and Computer Engineering at the University of Alberta under the supervisor of
+Keith G. Mills is a PhD Student at the Department of Electrical and Computer Engineering at the University of Alberta under the supervision of
 <a href="https://sites.ualberta.ca/~dniu/Homepage/Home.html">Associate
 Professor Di Niu</a>.
 He received his MSc. in Computer Engineering from the University of Alberta in 2020 and his BSc. in Computer Engineering, with